 Importance of Amp Rating in Your Charger

-You see, amperage plays a pivotal role in determining the amount of time it’ll take to charge your device.
+Amperage plays a pivotal role in determining the amount of time it’ll take to charge your device.
 For example, a 1-amp charger will take twice as long (technically) to charge your device as a 2-amp charger.

-So, when shopping for a charger, go for one with higher amps.
 But then again, remember that your phone won’t draw more amps than it’s designed to.
-So, if your mobile phone is designed to draw 2 amps, then a 5-amp charger won’t make it charge any faster (well, unless it has a built-in charger controller).
+So, if your mobile phone is designed to draw 2 amps, a 5-amp charger won’t make it charge faster (unless the device has a built-in charger controller).

 Read: How Many Amps Does a Refrigerator Use